awsdocs/aws-cost-management-user-guide/doc_source/control-access-billing.md

 **Note**
 IAM is a feature of your AWS account\.
 If you're already signed up for a product that's integrated with IAM, you don't need to do anything else to sign up for IAM\.
 Moreover, you're not charged for using IAM\.
 Permissions for Cost Explorer apply to all accounts and member accounts, regardless of the IAM policies\.
-For more information about Cost Explorer access, see [Controlling access for Cost Explorer](ce-access.md)\.
+For more information about Cost Explorer access, see [Controlling access for AWS Cost Explorer](https://docs.aws.amazon.com/cost-management/latest/userguide/ce-access.html)\.

 ## Activating access to the AWS Billing console<a name="ControllingAccessWebsite-Activate"></a>